 The virus can be spread with:

 Primary infection is when you are first exposed to the virus.
 You may not have any symptoms or you may feel like you have the flu.
-This can include fever, muscle aches, and swollen glands.
-Blisters may appear in the genital area or other areas.
+You may have fever, muscle aches, and swollen glands.
+Blisters may appear on the sex organs or other areas.

 If you have recurrent infections, your doctor may have you take antiviral medication every day to prevent an outbreak.
 This is called suppressive therapy.